M I T E S H

 • Redesigned screens

-• Users felt disorientated
+• Long scrolling screens, Users feeling disorientated

 • Confusing workflows